113ll3/Ibmclouddocscli/enable_existing_python.md

 The application, <appname>, has been successfully saved into the current directory.
 ```
+{: screen}

-## Build and deploy a cloud-enabled Python application
+## Build and deploy a cloud-enabled Python app
 {: #build-deploy-python}

-Next, build your application with the [`build`](/docs/cli/idt?topic=cloud-cli-idt-cli#build) command:
+Next, build your app with the [`build`](/docs/cli/idt?topic=cloud-cli-idt-cli#build) command:
 ```
 ibmcloud dev build
 ```
 {: codeblock}

-If the build completes successfully, you can deploy your application to {{site.data.keyword.cloud_notm}} with the following [`deploy`](/docs/cli/idt?topic=cloud-cli-idt-cli#deploy) command:
+If the build completes successfully, you can deploy your app to {{site.data.keyword.cloud_notm}} with the following [`deploy`](/docs/cli/idt?topic=cloud-cli-idt-cli#deploy) command:
 ```
 ibmcloud dev deploy
 ```
 {: codeblock}

-## What to do if your enabled application does not build or deploy
+## What to do if your enabled app does not build or deploy
 {: #build-failure-python}

-Not all applications are successfully enabled by the `enable` command.
+Not all apps are successfully enabled by the `enable` command.
 For example, the following error might occur when the project name is different from the directory name that contains the `wsgi.py` and `settings.py` files:
 ```
 ImportError: No module named <projectname>.wsgi
 ```